A picture containing text, indoor, person

 Circling is the foundation of Bagua and students will learn the ripple step of Fu Zhensong as refined and advanced by Fu Wingfay and Bow Sim Mark.
 One hour per day is recommended for strength and stamina, but even 15 minutes consistently will produce results.
 Bagua is the most free, versatile and fun to practice of all the forms of Chinese boxing, ideal for multi-opponent defense against stronger foes.
 Learn to box and grapple dizzy!

 Yin Palm Bagua focuses on lightness and balance with a strong link to Tai Chi.
 Perfect for those with an interest in style.
 Yin Palm can be practiced at any age.
-Yang Palm Bagua emphasizes power and aggressiveness and is more suitable for younger practitioners.
 Students will learn the core Fu style techniques of coiling, spin turns, wheel turns and hook-steps.

 All internal forms can be done fast or slow—both are necessary for heart health, conditioning, and use in realistic self-defense.
 Curriculum includes stance work, orthodox push hands, Bagua push hands, hsingyi 2-person drills and Rooting Pine qigong.